marinacanal/Gerenciador-de-Tarefas-Minimal-API/README.md

-# CRUD Project
+# Task Manager API

-This is a simple/basic project of a task manager, made to help me learn about how MVC is used in .net projects, and how .net API's work after all.
+This is a simple/basic CRUD project of a task manager, made to help me learn about how MVC is used in .net projects, and how .net API's work after all.
 I learned a lot, and I hope this helps somebody too.

 Swagger UI: